Employee Recognition

 How Often Should Praise Happen?

-“It’s important that rewards are commensurate with the recognition they’re being given for.
-For example, when an employee’s performance is exceptional and plays a large role in a project’s success they can be rewarded with something like a $100 gift card, whereas recognition for small, everyday tasks can be done without tangible rewards.
-This makes the tangible rewards more meaningful and impactful,” says Jenna Nye, CEO & Founder of On The Strip.
+“Rewards should be commensurate with the recognition they’re being given for.
+For example, when an employee’s performance is exceptional and plays a large role in a project’s success, they can be rewarded with something like a $100 gift card, whereas recognition for small, everyday tasks can be done without tangible rewards.
+This makes the tangible rewards more meaningful and impactful.”

-At Nectar, most recognition is tied to points.
-A small task might net 5-10 Nectar points (equal to $.50-$1.00.
+Nectar’s approach to rewards: At Nectar, most recognition is tied to points.
+A small task might net 5-10 Nectar points (equal to $.50-$1.00.)
 Employees save up these points for larger rewards.
 Smaller events might not be immediately redeemable for a prize, but every action adds up to something bigger.

 Step 5: Involve Managers

-Step 6: Keep It At The Top Of Everyone’s Minds
+Step 6: Keep Your Employee Recognition Program Top Of Mind

-“We chose to use a Slack channel for employee recognition because that’s where the majority of our communication happens.
+"We use a Slack channel for employee recognition because that's where the majority of our communication happens.
 We emphasize peer-to-peer recognition, and this makes it easy for colleagues to write a quick note and post it on the channel.
-It also ensures that all of the recognition is public and visible, which makes it have more of a positive impact,” says Cynthia Davies, CEO of Cindy’s New Mexico LLC.
+It ensures all recognition is public and visible, which makes it have more of a positive impact."

-• Stream it on monitors/TVs around the office.
+• Streaming it on monitors/TVs around the office

-• Use a Slack channel to host your recognition as it comes in.
+• Using a Slack channel to host your recognition as it comes in

-• Include recognition in public and internal newsletters.
+• Including recognition in public and internal newsletters

 “For your program to succeed, you must constantly promote it.
-Put up flyers in common areas and send email reminders when the nomination deadline is approaching.
-Also include information in your employee manuals.” says Alex Alexakis, CEO of PixelChefs.
+Put up flyers in common areas and send email reminders when the employee nomination deadline is approaching.
+Also, include information in your employee manuals."

 Remind People Often

 “Allow the echoes of appreciation to resound across the company as a gentle reminder to shed your old ways and adopt a new appreciation-centered culture.
-Harmonize your voices in the symphony of shared success, encouraging one another to rejoice and pull one another up, and making sure that acknowledgment becomes an essential part of your group's path,” says Ryan Faber, Founder and CEO of Copymatic.
+Harmonize your voices in the symphony of shared success, encouraging one another to rejoice and pull one another up and ensuring acknowledgment becomes an essential part of your group's path.”

-One of the most important parts of building a program for team recognition is making it simple.
+One of the most critical parts of building a program for team recognition is making it simple.
 Giving praise to a colleague should be simpler than writing an average email.
-You’ll also want to ensure that your employees can do it from a variety of devices.
+You'll also want to ensure your employees can do it from several devices so they can quickly give praise from the palm of their hand, at their desk, or in front of their TV.

-Any friction that causes people to stop and think about giving recognition is deadly to your program.
-You want this to become a regular part of their daily routine.
-Train staff to give praise and use a simple process that anyone can follow (even the tech-averse!).
+Any friction that causes people to stop and think about giving appreciation is deadly to your employee recognition program.
+To ensure it becomes a regular part of their daily routines, train staff to give praise and use a simple process anyone can follow (even the tech-averse!).

 Step 8: Trust Your People